CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 You can directly access all the files stored in SD Connect in read-only mode from the project folder.
 The application will automatically decrypt them.
 The current streaming speed can be up to 50 MB/s.

 !!!
 Note
-    The Projects folder is available only when the Data Gateway application is open.
-If you sign out from the application, you can only access the data stored in other Sensitive Data services if you make a full copy of it on your virtual desktop.
+    The _Projects_ folder is available only when the Data Gateway application is open.
 Thus, Data Gateway needs to be open during data processing in streaming mode.

  [![Data-gateway2](images/desktop/desktop-gateway-part2.png)](images/desktop/desktop-gateway-part2.png)

 ### Importing data inside the desktop

-If during the analysis phase you need to edit or annotate files:
+If during the analysis phase you need to edit or annotate files, you make a full copy of it on your virtual desktop following these steps:

- * Access the files of interest in the Project folder using Data Gateway;
+ 1. Access the files of interest in the _Project folder_ using _Data Gateway_;

- * Select the files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project members).
+ 2. Select the files from the Project folder, make a copy and paste it in the virtual desktop home directory (the files will be visible only from your browser) or in the shared folder (in this case, the files will be accessible also by all the CSC project members).

-The files have been decrypted during the copy/paste process and are available for analysis or editing.
+The files are automatically decrypted by the Data Gateway application during the copy/paste process and are directly available for analysis or editing.

 !!!
 Note
     Your private workspace in SD Desktop is completely isolated from the internet for security reasons.
-However, you can use the procedure described above if you need to import specific scripts into your Desktop (for example, from GitHub or other trusted repositories).
+However, you can use the procedure described above if you need to import specific scripts into your desktop (for example, from GitHub or other trusted repositories).

  [![Desktop-data-import](images/desktop/desktop-gateway-import.png)](images/desktop/desktop-gateway-import.png)